docb/dbRackSequencer/README.md

 The editor is also connected to the undo/redo system of VCVRack.

-The Rnd Button or a trigger on the Rnd input will fill the grid with random characters in the range set by the Range parameters min and max.
+The Rnd Button or a trigger on the Rnd input will fill the grid or the selection with random characters in the range set by the Range parameters min and max.
 The dens parameter or input controls how many spaces are generated.